Battery Charging Station Safety

 Key Hazards

-- Trip hazards and overheating from poor setup
+- Trip hazards from cords and charging leads

 2–3 Minute Talk Script